 Requisite: One of Drawing 1, Painting 1, or Sculpture1 (because of the diversity of subject and materials used).
 Limited to 8 students.
 Fall semester.
-Visiting Lecturer Culhane.2019-20: Offered in Fall 2019
+Visiting Lecturer Culhane.2020-21: Not offered

 (Offered as HIST 226 [EUp].
 ARHA 226, and EUST 226) Although overlooked in military histories until recently, women have long been actively involved in warfare: as combatants, as victims, as workers, and as symbols.
 This course examines both the changing role of women, and the shifting constructions of “womanhood,” in four major European conflicts: the wars of Elizabeth I in sixteenth-century England, the wars and peace of Marie de Médicis in seventeenth-century France, the French Revolution, and the First World War.
 Using methodologies drawn from Art History and History, the course seeks to understand the gendered nature of warfare.
 Why are images of women and the family central to the iconography of war, and how have representations of womanhood shifted according to the aims of particular conflicts?
 To what extent do women’s experiences of warfare differ from men’s, and can war be considered a source of women’s liberation or oppression?
 Students will analyze a range of historical images in conjunction with primary source texts from these conflicts and will also develop an original research project related to the course’s themes.
 Two class meetings per week.